fkopp81/fkopp81.github.io/_posts/2018-06-18-open-source-technology-based-competence-assessment.md

 "Copyleft" licenses include a clause requiring all derivates of the work to be put under the same licence.

 Such a clause complicates how confidential materials, like test items, can be integrated into the software in a way that does not require their public release.
-For that reason that class of licenses seems like a bad choice for
+For that reason that class of licenses seems like a bad choice for psychometrical instruments relying on participants not knowing the items beforehand.

 Licenses like MIT that do not include such a copyleft-clause allow derivates to be re-licensed freely, so there is no requirement to share modified software or source code.